Signs of criticality in social explosions: Methods

 \subsection{A network analysis}

 Our temporal one-hour networks have been built in such a way that nodes are hashtags.
 The weight of a link between two hashtags represents the number of different users who posted that pair of hashtags during that hour.
 The idea behind this is that strongly connected nodes represent the similarity of feelings between individuals through what they express in their hashtags.
-See figure \ref{net}-a for a toy exemplification of the network's creation.
-To give an idea of how our real networks look like, in figure \ref{net}-b, we show the network of hashtags corresponding to the movement 9-N, the date November 9, 2019, at 9:00 p.m.
-The network is composed of $830$ nodes (hashtags) and $9709$ links.
+See figure \ref{net}-a for a toy exemplification of the network's construction.
+To give an idea of how our real networks look like, in figure \ref{net}-b, we show the network of hashtags for the ``9n'' movement on November 9th 2019 at 9:00 p.m.
+The network is composed of $830$ nodes (hashtags) and $9,709$ links.

-By doing the network representations, we aim to answer the following questions: Can the system show that the interactions of the people involved are stronger at certain points of the demonstrations (which means that people were closer in their feelings, through what they expressed in their tweet's hashtags)?
-If yes, where are those points?
-And finally, could we have obtained the same information without using the network representation?
-Rephrasing, does the representation of the networks really provide additional information?
+We start showing the temporal evolution for the number of users, the number of hashtags, and number of unique users using each hashtag, to see which information we can obtain without using the network representation.
+Then, we added some network-based measurements, such as the number of components and the number of users in components.